 Any family member is usually also covered by your medical payment coverage if struck by a car.
 A family member is defined as someone who is related to you by blood, marriage, or adoption that resides in your household.

 While you may have health insurance that will pay for medical bills, medical payment coverage will also cover deductibles and copays that you may be responsible for.

 Personal Injury Protection (PIP)

 PIP is similar to Medical Payments coverage in that it will cover injury costs.
-However it is more expensive because it is much more comprehensive and will compensate you for lost wages and lost of services, such as being unable to mow your lawn or drive your kid to school because of your injuries.
+However, it is more expensive because it is much more comprehensive and will compensate you for lost wages and loss of services, such as being unable to mow your lawn or drive your kid to school because of your injuries.

 The benefit of PIP coverage is that you only deal with your insurance company for compensation.
 You do not need to wait for each party’s insurance companies to determine who was to blame for the accident.
 As long as it was a covered incident, your insurance company will pay for your expenses.

 What happens if you are in an accident with an at-fault driver who does not have enough liability coverage or you are involved in a hit-and-run?
 Uninsured and underinsured motorist coverage is additional coverage that financially protects you from irresponsible drivers on the road.

 Some state’s minimum bodily liability limits are as low as $15,000 and will barely pay for emergency room care in a serious accident.
 The Insurance Research Council found that the average auto liability claim for bodily injury was $15,443 in 2013.
 Yet there are many people who buy the minimum to save money.
 It is very likely these same people will not have many assets to pay for an accident either.

 Think of uninsured/underinsured coverage as instead of buying insurance to protect other drivers on the road, you are buying insurance for yourself.
 In the case of an accident with someone who is underinsured, your UM motorist coverage will fill in the gap up to the policy limits.